top of page

 Our experience across complex systems has shown that the conditions for success can be deliberately shaped.

-Here’s a practical checklist drawn from years of running Organisational Development interventions that work:
+Here’s a practical checklist drawn from years of running successful organisational development interventions:

 1. Shared understanding: Everyone involved knows why the intervention is happening, what outcomes are sought, and how success will be recognised.

-2. Engagement mindset: Participants are open-minded, willing to be honest, listen to others, and make changes, even when it feels uncomfortable.
+2. Engagement mindset: Participants should be open-minded, willing to be honest, listen to others, and make changes, even when it feels uncomfortable.

-3. Protected time and presence: Dates are in diaries; attendance is prioritised.
-Staffing is planned to allow full participation, not distracted multitasking- people on phones whilst they should be ‘in’ the room is not helpful.
+3. Protected time and presence: Dates should be in diaries, and attendance must be prioritised.
+Staffing should be planned to allow full participation.
+Multitasking, such as being on phones while in a session, is not helpful.

-4. Supportive environment: The venue signals value, ideally a neutral, restorative space that allows reflection and connection.
+4. Supportive environment: The venue should signal value, ideally a neutral, restorative space that allows reflection and connection.
 Even a simple “refreshment package” (some drinks and snacks) communicates that this time matters.

-5. Visible sponsorship: A named senior lead or ambassador champions the work, clears obstacles, and joins evaluation conversations.
+5. Visible sponsorship: A named senior lead or ambassador should champion the work, clear obstacles, and join evaluation conversations.

-6. Clear contracting: Expectations, roles, and rhythms of reflection (“so what, now what?”) are built in from the start.
-Accountability is modelled upward as well as downward.
+6. Clear contracting: Expectations, roles, and rhythms of reflection (“so what, now what?”) should be built in from the start.
+Accountability should be modelled upward as well as downward.

-7. Alignment with other initiatives: The intervention complements rather than duplicates leadership or improvement programmes.
+7. Alignment with other initiatives: The intervention should complement rather than duplicate leadership or improvement programmes.

-8. Continuous reflection: Themes and feedback loops turn sessions into living learning systems, not one-off events.
+8. Continuous reflection: Themes and feedback loops should turn sessions into living learning systems, not one-off events.

-9. Psychological safety audits: Used early to gauge readiness, energy, and underlying fears or assumptions.
-Then re-run at the end of any programme to measure success.
+9. Psychological safety audits: These should be used early to gauge readiness, energy, and underlying fears or assumptions.
+They should then be re-run at the end of any programme to measure success.

 10. Working Emergently: While a plan provides structure, true OD success requires adaptability.
 As insights surface and engagement deepens, new priorities often emerge.
 We need the freedom to adjust course — responding to what we learn, not rigidly following what was first planned.